 After months of framing the big addition to my current house, I now have a good enough understanding of the structure of a wall to help me find studs whenever I need to.

 Things You Should Know About Walls

-• You may be asking, “How far apart are studs?”
-Typical stud spacing is 16″ on center and even on older houses is rarely greater than 24″ on center.
+- You may be asking, “How far apart are studs?”
+Typical stud spacing is 16 inches on center and even on older houses is rarely greater than 24 inches on center.

 Keeping these points in mind, here are the ways I’ve been most successful at finding studs:

-With studs generally 16″ on center, you can also do calculations by measuring from a corner of the room.
-Now, all rooms aren’t built in numbers divisible by 16″ so you are likely to have a stud that is less than 16″ from one corner.
+With studs generally 16 inches on center, you can also do calculations by measuring from a corner of the room.
+Now, all rooms aren’t built in numbers divisible by 16, so you are likely to have a stud that is less than 16 inches from one corner.
 Try the “knock test” near the corner to see if you can determine where the shorter stud spacing might have been added.
-This only really works if you’re measuring a corner off the exterior of the house, which is why it is my least favorite.
+(A hollow sound when you knock indicates that there’s nothing behind the drywall, while a more solid sound would suggest that there’s framework there to screw into.)
+This only really works if you’re measuring a corner of the exterior of the house, which is why it is my least favorite.
 But it’s worth a shot before you go crazy with the test holes, wondering how far apart are studs in your walls.

 Builder Tip: If you’re in the position of building your own house or have torn the drywall off some walls for a remodel, I strongly suggest taking pictures of the walls before closing everything up.
 I took interior shots of every wall in my house before the drywall went up and I reference them all the time when looking for studs.

 If all else fails, consider resorting to the ever-reliable equipment.